Inclusion Projects

 Create Room

-This inclusion project, was piloted in Summer term last year, and was delivered onsite at Pool Academy.
+This inclusion project, was piloted in Summer term in 2023 and was delivered onsite at Pool Academy during the school day.
 It is another way of engaging with young people who would otherwise not access the arts.
 The artist Emma Saffy Wilson supported by an art technician from School of Painting took over an area of the art department and worked with two sets of young people from low income backgrounds.
-All the art activities surrounded mindfulness and wellbeing and young people were given 1 hour out of their school day to take part.
-We are looking to expand this in 2025.
+All the art activities surrounded mindfulness and wellbeing.
+This project will run again in 2025 with artist Kitty Hillier and will expand into an Arts Award project, so vulnerable teenagers can achieve half a GCSE in Art.

 Young people visiting an artists studio at Porthmeor Studios.